arduino/docs-content/content/hardware/02.hero/boards/uno-r4-wifi/tutorials/rtc/rtc.md

 The RTC on the UNO R4 WiFi can be accessed using the [RTC](https://github.com/arduino/ArduinoCore-renesas/tree/main/libraries/RTC) library that is included in the [Renesas](https://github.com/arduino/ArduinoCore-renesas) core.
 This library allows you to set/get the time as well as using alarms to trigger interrupts.

-The UNO R4 WiFi features a VRTC pin, that is used to keep the onboard RTC running, even when the board is turned off.
-In order to use this, apply a voltage in the range of 1.6 - 3.6 V to the VRTC pin.
+***The UNO R4 WiFi features a VRTC pin, that is used to keep the onboard RTC running, even when the boards power supply is is cut off.
+In order to use this, apply a voltage in the range of 1.6 - 3.6 V to the VRTC pin.***

 There are many practical examples using an RTC, and the examples provided in this page will help you get started with it.